kaylalh/OPS-Learning-Journey-/class1.md

 # Back Up Your System
 How to Use System Restore in Windows

-This article discusses how to use System Restore in Various Versions of the Windows Operating system.

 What is System Restore?: A tool that lets you return to a previous software, registry point and driver configuration known as a Restore Point.
 Basically it's undoing whatever changes you made when the restore point was created.

 I'm focusing on the Newer Operating system instructions because it's what I'm currently using.
 No disrespect to Windows & XP.
 I’m going to pretend like that other one that shall remain nameless does not exist